Esri/arcgis-experience-builder-sdk-resources/samples/widgets/statistic-client-side-output/README.md

-# Client-side output data source
+# Using statistics to create a client-side output data source

-Output data source can save data in data source instance, we call it client-side output data source.
+An output data source can save data in a data source instance, this is called a client-side output data source.

 ## How to use the sample